foo123/modelview.js/README.md

 ```

-and why should a designer (which designs the UI) be involved in this??
+and why should a designer (who designs the UI) be involved in this??